Toufool/AutoSplit/README.md

 ### Opening the program
 - Download the latest version: (no release yet)
-- Extract the file and open VideoAutoSplitter.exe
+- Extract the file and open AutoSplitter.exe

 ## SPLIT IMAGE FOLDER
 - All files in the folder must be .png files